adullagayathri/multimodal-movie-genre-prediction/README.md

 website files are saved in branch website

-posters folder is saved in poster-upload branch and remaining are saved in MAIN branch and other respective branches as well
+posters folder is saved in poster-upload branch and remaining are saved in MAIN branch and other respective branches as well images folder has my output images that I used in my website